A. Cecil Snyder: Supreme Court of Puerto Rico

-In 1942, President Franklin D. Roosevelt appointed Snyder as an Associate Justice of the Supreme Court of Puerto Rico.
+In December 1941, President Franklin D. Roosevelt appointed Snyder as an Associate Justice of the Supreme Court of Puerto Rico, succeeding Adolph Grant Wolf.
 Snyder became the last non-Puerto Rican appointed to that court.
 As Associate Justice, he appeared before the United States House of Representatives' Committee on Public Lands in 1950 in support of a bill allowing Puerto Rico to draft a local constitution.
 The bill was passed, and Snyder contributed to the drafting and translation of the Constitution of Puerto Rico.

 In 1953, Governor Luis Muñoz Marín, following a long-standing tradition of appointing the most senior Associate Justice as Chief Justice when a vacancy arose, appointed him Chief Justice of the Supreme Court of Puerto Rico, the first appointment that a Puerto Rican governor made to the court, addressing the nomination to "A. Cecilio Snyder".
 Snyder actually used the name "Cecilio" when sworn in as Chief Justice.